Glauber-Exclusion dynamics : rapid mixing regime: Proofs of miscellaneous lemmas

 \subsection{Acknowledgements}

-The authors would like to thank Professors Yasuaki Hiraoka, Shin-ichi Ohta and Tomoyuki Shirai for providing us the opportunity on this collaboration.
+The authors would like to thank Professors Yasuaki Hiraoka, Shin-ichi Ohta and Tomoyuki Shirai for providing us the opportunity on this collaboration, Hong-Quan Tran and Justin Salez for informing us a flaw in an earlier version of our paper, and anonymous referees for their thorough reading, especially one referee for her or his very careful reviewing, which led to substantial improvement on the presentation.
 R.T.\ is supported by JSPS Grant-in-Aid for Scientific Research (C) Grant Number JP20K03602 and JST, ACT-X Grant Number JPMJAX190J, Japan.
-K.T.\ is supported by JSPS Grant-in-Aid for Early-Career Scientists Grant Number 18K13426 and JST CREST Mathematics (15656429).
+K.T.\ is supported by JSPS Grant-in-Aid for Early-Career Scientists Grant Number 18K13426 and 22K13929.